pontoon-data/Pontoon/docs/docs/getting-started/aws-fargate.md

 > 💡 You may need to modify the Security Group for your ECS Task to allow external access to port 3000

-Navigate to the public IP or DNS name for your ECS task using port `:3000`:
+Navigate to the public IP or DNS name for your ECS task using port `:3000`, e.g.:

 [http://15.224.219.33:3000/](http://15.224.219.33:3000/)